 - Skip meals and give excuses like “I already ate”

 A person with bulimia may:

 - Keep making trips to the bathroom after eating

 - Steal food or hoard it in strange places

 If your friend is suffering from an eating disorder, they will need to seek help from a professional.
 When speaking with the friend, share specific examples of times you were concerned with their behavior, be patient and non-confrontational, and remind them that you are an open and supportive listener.

-For more information on identifying eating disorders and the process of seeking help, please visit the National Eating Disorders website, or contact the Student Counseling Service to speak with a counselor.
+For more information on identifying eating disorders and the process of seeking help, please visit the National Eating Disorders website, or contact UChicago Student Wellness to speak with a counselor.